ethersphere/beeport/docs/ens-integration.md

 1. **An ENS domain** - You must own an ENS domain (e.g., `myname.eth`)
 2. **A resolver set** - Your domain must have a resolver configured
 3. **ETH for gas** - You need ETH to pay for the transaction on Ethereum mainnet
-4. **Wallet connected** - Your wallet must be connected to Ethereum mainnet
+4. **Wallet connected to Ethereum Mainnet** - You must be connected to Ethereum mainnet (Chain ID: 1)

+### Important: Network Requirements

+ENS domains are managed exclusively on **Ethereum Mainnet**.
+If you're connected to any other network (Polygon, Arbitrum, etc.), you'll need to switch to Ethereum Mainnet to manage ENS content hashes.

 ## Step-by-Step Guide